vmware/terraform-provider-vra/website/docs/d/block_device.html.markdown

 This is an example of how to create a block device resource and filter it as a data source using its name.
 NOTE: The block device resource need not be created through terraform.
-To create a block device, follow the resource block device documentation
+To create a block device, follow the resource block device documentation.

 ```hcl